TheVadiratti/TheVadiratti/README.md

 ### Hi.
 Welcome to my profile 👋👋👋
 ​
-💻 My name is Vadim and I'm beginner frontend-developer
+💻 My name is Vadim and I'm frontend developer

 **My stack:**